 Foster cats have fewer restrictions than dogs.
 Often they are content to stay indoors and could live happily in a loft or condo.
 They can be left alone for longer periods of time and as long as you leave them with food and water they can stay within the condo.

-Fostering an animal is an extremely rewarding endeavour.
+Fostering an animal is an extremely rewarding endeavor.
 It is ideal for people who are unable to fully commit to owning a pet because it provides them with temporary companionship.
 The first thing one must do before volunteering to foster is think about their living arrangements and assess whether it is suitable for an animal.
-They need lots of space, exercise and attention, which can be challenging if you live in a downtown area.
+They need lots of space, exercise and attention, which can be challenging if you live in a busy area.